jvenchy/MoneyWatch/README.md

 MacOS app attached along with the source code.
 You should be able to download it locally.

-Message me if you find any bugs @ joshshergill@gmail.com :)
+Message me with any questions @ joshshergill@gmail.com :)